Erythranthe purpurea

 Erythranthe purpurea is a species of monkeyflower known by the common name little purple monkeyflower.
 It was formerly known as Mimulus purpureus.

 Distribution

-It is native to California, where it is known from only about 20 occurrences in the San Bernardino Mountains; it is also known from Baja California.
-It grows in moist habitat in mountain meadows, including the quartz pebble plain habitat type near Big Bear Lake.
+It is native to southern California and northern Baja California.
+It is known from only about 20 occurrences in the Big Bear Lake area of the San Bernardino Mountains in Southern California, and it is also known from the Sierra de Juarez in northern Baja California.
+It grows in moist habitat in mountain meadows, including the quartz pebble plain habitat type.

 Description

 Erythranthe purpurea is a petite annual herb growing just a few centimeters tall.
 The oppositely arranged oval leaves are under 2 centimeters long each.
 Each flower is borne on a very thin, erect pedicel which may be several centimeters tall.

 The tubular base of the flower is encapsulated in a reddish ribbed calyx of sepals with tiny pointed lobes.
 The flower is roughly a centimeter long with a wide mouth divided into an upper and lower lip.
 The flower is pink, the upper lip usually a darker shade than the lower, and there are yellow stripes or streaks in the mouth.